-Gregor’s transformation into a bug is no ordinary plight, and yet the fallout is bitterly recognizable.
-Relatable, even.
+The sudden transformation to an insect is not a plight anyone should expect to suffer, and yet the fallout of this event is bitterly recognizable.
+Like many others before me, the reality of Gregor’s situation comes across personal.
 In fact, I associate myself with Gregor so exactly that it is almost as if Kafka had been writing—in his veiled, symbolic way—about my queer anxieties, just as they are on this day in 2021.

 For context, let me briefly address what’s going on in my life before getting into the novel.